microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpcreports-getdailyaggregatedremoteconnectionreports.md

 ---
 title: "cloudPcReports: getDailyAggregatedRemoteConnectionReports"
-description: "Get the daily aggregated remote connection reports like round trip time, available bandwidth and so on in a given period."
+description: "Get the daily aggregated remote connection reports , such as round trip time, available bandwidth, and so on, in a given period."
 author: "AshleyYangSZ"
 ms.localizationpriority: medium
 ms.prod: "cloud-pc"